isomerpages/moe-oasispri/pages/English Language.md

 environment&lt;/b&gt;&lt;/center&gt;</p>
 <p>### Department Goals</p>
 <p>To develop Oasians to be:</p>
-<p><em>   </em>*Empathetic communicators**&amp;nbsp;who possess the values,
+<p>*Empathetic communicators**&amp;nbsp;who possess the values, dispositions
-dispositions and skills to listen actively to different perspectives, communicate confidently, effectively and sensitively while collaborating with others to work towards shared goals.</p>
+and skills to listen actively to different perspectives, communicate confidently, effectively and sensitively while collaborating with others to work towards shared goals.</p>
-<p><em>   </em>*Discerning readers**&amp;nbsp;who possess broad worldviews
+<p>*Discerning readers**&amp;nbsp;who possess broad worldviews by staying
-by staying well informed and self-directed in the use of information, and are able to distinguish fact from falsehood by processing and evaluating information critically.</p>
+well informed and self-directed in the use of information, and are able to distinguish fact from falsehood by processing and evaluating information critically.</p>
-<p><em>   </em>*Creative inquirers**&amp;nbsp;who explore and evaluate real-world
+<p>*Creative inquirers**&amp;nbsp;who explore and evaluate real-world issues
-issues and multiple perspectives as well as gather and synthesize information from diverse print, non-print and digital sources.</p>
+and multiple perspectives as well as gather and synthesize information from diverse print, non-print and digital sources.</p>
 <p></p>
 <p>### Our Approach</p>